Precooled jet engine: History

+Design

-For higher flight speeds precooling may feature a cryogenic fuel-cooled heat exchanger before the air enters the compressor.
+For higher flight speeds, precooling may feature a cryogenic fuel-cooled heat exchanger before the air enters the compressor.
 After gaining heat and vapourising in the heat exchanger, the fuel (e.g. H2) burns in the combustor.
 Precooling using a heat exchanger has not been used in flight, but is predicted to have significantly high thrust and efficiency at speeds up to Mach 5.5.
 Precooled jet engine cycles were analyzed by Robert P. Carmichael in 1955.
 Pre-cooled engines avoid the need for an air condenser because, unlike liquid air cycle engines (LACE), pre-cooled engines cool the air without liquefying it.

 For lower flight speeds precooling can be done with mass injection, known as WIPCC (water injection precompressor cooling) This method has been used for short duration (due to limited coolant capacity) increases to an aircraft's normal maximum speed.
-"Operation Skyburner", which gained a world speed record with a McDonnell Douglas F-4 Phantom II, and the Mikoyan Ye-266 (Mig 25).
-Both used a water/alcohol spray to cool the air ahead of the compressor.
+"Operation Skyburner", which gained a world speed record with a McDonnell Douglas F-4 Phantom II, and the Mikoyan Ye-266 (Mig 25) both used a water/alcohol spray to cool the air ahead of the compressor.

 Precooling (as well as combustion chamber water injection) is used at the lowest flight speeds, i.e. during take off, to increase thrust at high ambient temperatures.